ThePhiri/salary_regression/README.md

-# These are answers to the following questions
+# The answers to the following questions are in the notebook
 ## Umuzi assignment 2: Predicting salary differences
 ## Simple Linear Regression